bmanders716/bmanders716.github.io/cookbook.md

 appropriate vegetables, in the middle.

-Fillets of Beef ‡ la BÈarnaise.
+Fillets of Beef ‡†¨a BÈ°≤naise.

 _Ingredients_--7 or 8 nice little fillets.
-               1Ω†oz. of butter.
+               1Ì†Øz. of butter.
                Mashed potatoes.
-               Ω pint of brown sauce (_see_ Sauces), or good gravy.
+               Ì†∞int of brown sauce (_see_ Sauces), or good gravy.
-               Some good _BÈarnaise_ sauce (_see_ Sauces).
+               Some good _BÈ°≤naise_ sauce (_see_ Sauces).

 _Method._--Fry the fillets in the butter.

 Dish them on a border of mashed potatoes.

-Pour brown sauce or gravy round them, and put the _BÈarnaise_ sauce in the middle of the fillets.
+Pour brown sauce or gravy round them, and put the _BÈ°≤naise_ sauce in the middle of the fillets.

-Rabbits ‡ la Tartare.
+Rabbits ‡†¨a Tartare.

 _Ingredients_--1 rabbit.
                Some browned bread-crumbs.
                1 egg.
-               Ω pint of Tartare sauce (_see_ Sauces).
+               Ì†∞int of Tartare sauce (_see_ Sauces).

 _Method._--Cut the rabbit into joints.